IlMusu/IlMusuEnchantmentsMod/README.md

 4. Boots Item

 ## REACHING ENCHANTMENT (IV)
-The <b>Reaching Enchantment</b> increases the reach of player making him able to interact with blocks and entities that would normally be out of reach.
+The <b>Reaching Enchantment</b> increases the reach of player making him able to interact with blocks and entities that would normally be out of reach: at the maximum level, it extends the player reach by 7 blocks.

 <details>
 <summary><b>Details here</b></summary>